Updated: Dec 11, 2022

 What are Options?

-It is a contract that permits (but not mandatory) a trader to buy or sell an underlying stock or index at a predetermined price over a specific time.
+Option in the stock market is a contract that permits (but is not mandatory) a trader to buy or sell an underlying stock or index at a predetermined price over a specific time.

 A trader has to pay a small fee to buy these rights, and it is called the ‘premium’ of the option.

 A call option (CE) is a contract that gives the trader the right to buy the shares of a security at a specified price until it expires.

 If a trader is buying CE, he expects the price of the security to go up so that he can make a profit either by purchasing the shares at a predetermined lesser level or by selling the CE contract.

 Buying CE is similar to buying insurance.
 If nothing happens and if you don’t claim any insurance, the premium is of no use.

 Similarly, if the price of underlying security doesn’t go up (due to either a down move or a sideways move), the premium of the CE becomes zero at the end of expiry.

 A put option (PE) is a contract that gives the trader the right to sell the shares of a security at a specified price until it expires.